Walk: Solitude's overrated but the North Esk isn't...

 Points of interest: River North Esk; Rocks of Solitude gorge

-Route: Track between post office & garage to River North Esk - Gannochy & B966 by west bank - Rocks of Solitude by east bank - return to Gannochy - return to start by east bank.
+Route: Start - track between post office & garage to River North Esk - Gannochy & B966 by west bank - Rocks of Solitude by east bank - return to Gannochy - return to start by east bank

 Terrain: Clear paths with a little mud, occasionally rough.
 Short section on return near Edzell can flood if the river level's high.